Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTouchEvent-c.rst

 The pointCount() and point() functions can be used to access and iterate individual touch points.

-The  function returns a list of all touch points contained in the event.
+The points() function returns a list of all touch points contained in the event.
 Note that this list may be empty, for example in case of a :sip:ref:`~PyQt6.QtCore.QEvent.Type.TouchCancel` event.
 Each point is an instance of the :sip:ref:`~PyQt6.QtGui.QEventPoint` class.
-The :sip:ref:`~PyQt6.QtGui.QEventPoint.States` enum describes the different states that a touch point may have.
+The :sip:ref:`~PyQt6.QtGui.QEventPoint.State` enum describes the different states that a touch point may have.

-**Note:** The list of  will never be partial: A touch event will always contain a touch point for each existing physical touch contacts targetting the window or widget to which the event is sent.
-For instance, assuming that all touches target the same window or widget, an event with a condition of .count()==2 is guaranteed to imply that the number of fingers touching the touchscreen or touchpad is exactly two.
+**Note:** The list of points() will never be partial: A touch event will always contain a touch point for each existing physical touch contacts targetting the window or widget to which the event is sent.
+For instance, assuming that all touches target the same window or widget, an event with a condition of points().count()==2 is guaranteed to imply that the number of fingers touching the touchscreen or touchpad is exactly two.

 .. _qtouchevent-event-delivery-and-propagation: